Top 7 Online Data Science Courses — 2024 Guide & Reviews

 Bayesian Statistics: From Concept to Data Analysis — Coursera

 Bayesian, as opposed to Frequentist, statistics is an important subject to learn for data science.
 Many of us learned Frequentist statistics in college without even knowing it, and this course does a great job comparing and contrasting the two to make it easier to understand the Bayesian approach to data analysis.

 Spark and Python for Big Data with PySpark — Udemy

 From the same instructor as the Python for Data Science and Machine Learning Bootcamp in the list above, this course teaches you how to leverage Spark and Python to perform data analysis and machine learning on an AWS cluster.
 The instructor makes this course really fun and engaging by giving you mock consulting projects to work on, then going through a complete walkthrough of the solution.

 How to actually learn data science

 When joining any of these courses you should make the same commitment to learning as you would towards a college course.
 One goal for learning data science online is to maximize mental discomfort.
 It’s easy to get caught in the habit of signing in to watch a few videos and feel like you’re learning, but you’re not really learning much unless it hurts your brain.

-Vik Paruchuri (from dataquest.io) has a great video on learning data science:
+Vik Paruchuri (from Dataquest) produced this helpful video on how to approach learning data science effectively:

-Essentially, is comes down to doing what you’re learning, i.e. when you take a course and learn a skill, apply it to a real project immediately.
-This is why dataquest.io was created in the first place: it helps you solidify your understanding by assigning and guiding you through several real-world projects.
+Essentially, it comes down to doing what you’re learning, i.e. when you take a course and learn a skill, apply it to a real project immediately.
+Working through real-world projects that you are genuinely interested in helps solidify your understanding and provides you with proof that you know what you’re doing.